Hampshire College: 2019 strategic partnership and financial challenges

-On January 15, 2019, president Miriam Nelson and the Board of Trustees announced that the college was planning to seek a strategic partner to ensure long-term sustainability due to financial instability.
-In addition, the college was considering not accepting a new freshman class for Fall 2019 due to concerns with compliance and accreditation.
-Shortly after that, on February 1, 2019, the college announced that for the Fall 2019 semester, it would only be admitting students who had already been offered early admission or who had previously deferred admission.
+On January 15, 2019, president Miriam Nelson and the Board of Trustees announced that the college was planning to seek a strategic partner to ensure long-term sustainability due to financial instability and small endowment.
+In addition, the college was considering not accepting a new first-year class for Fall 2019, due to concerns with compliance and accreditation.
+On February 1, the board of trustees voted that, for the Fall 2019 semester, it would only be admitting about 60 students who had already been offered early admission or who had previously deferred admission until Fall 2019.
 Furthermore, early admission students were released from their pledge to attend Hampshire College.

-Some alumni protested this decision, as did many students, who organized sit-ins in the Dean of Students office and the Office of the President, demanding more transparency from the administration and board of trustees and for student, staff, and faculty voices to be taken into account in decision-making processes.
-While the occupation in the Dean of Students office ended after a few weeks, the sit-in in the president's office lasted for 75 days, ending on April 22, 2019.
+Some alumni protested these decisions, as did many students, who organized sit-ins in the Dean of Students office and the Office of the President, demanding more transparency from the administration and board of trustees and for student, staff, and faculty voices to be taken into account in decision-making processes.
+The occupation in the Dean of Students office ended after a few weeks, and the sit-in in the president's office lasted for 75 days, ending on April 22, 2019.

+Following an announcement of the possibility that 30%–50% of the faculty and staff might be laid off, the faculty held a vote of no confidence in President Nelson, the board chair, the board vice chair, the incoming board chair, the board treasurer, and the vice president for finance and administration.
+Because a binding motion is required to be public for seven days before it is acted on, the February 20 no-confidence vote was not binding.
+A week later, the majority of the faculty decided not to move forward with a binding vote of no confidence.